 Try to position oil containers or stores where there is minimal chance of collision or impact, for example from moving vehicles.
-If the Oil Storage Regulations apply, you must ensure you protect the containers and the secondary containment system.
+If the Regulations for Oil Storage apply, you must ensure you protect the containers and the secondary containment system.